PokefanMarcel/yumepokered/README.md

 **Maps**
 - New zones including Mandarin Island, Cinnabar Volcano, Saffron Pokémon Academy, Mt.
 Moon square, Celadon Grove... and more.
 - Take the brand-new Citrus ferries from Vermilion to Mandarin Island.
 - Refurbished Pokécenters!
-Modern layout with the PC next to the nurse, sleeker design.
+Modern layout with the PC next to the nurse and a sleeker design.
 - New Celadon Mart floor where PP-related items are sold in the postgame (Ether, Elixir, PP Up...).
 - Power Plant has updated mechanics and graphics.